 An advanced course that explores major genres in film and literature.
-Students will examine the grammar, theory, history, and literature of film in order to understand filmmakers' cultural views and ideas as expressed in their visions and craft.
+Students will examine the grammar, theory, history, and literature of film in order to understand film makers' cultural views and ideas as expressed in their visions and craft.
 May be repeated for credit when topics vary.
-Will apply as an elective on the English major.
-Prerequisite: general studies literature, ENGL 234, or FILM 215.
+Will apply as an elective for the English major.
 (Course fees apply.)
+Prerequisite: General studies literature, ENGL 234, or FILM 215.